Comparison

 • Is Bruno free?

 Bruno's core is MIT-licensed and free.
 Bruno Golden Edition (premium features) requires a one-time purchase.
-Total Shift Left offers a 15-day free trial with full platform access.
+Total Shift Left has a forever-free Citizen Developer Edition for single users (full authoring + AI test generation, no expiry) plus a 15-day Enterprise trial with the full platform.

 • Which is better for CI/CD?